 Peroneal tendonitis is an inflammatory condition of the peroneus longus and/or peroneus brevis tendons.
 Peroneal tendonitis occurs as a result of acute or chronic overloading of one or both of the peroneal tendons.
 Peroneal tendonitis results when a load is applied to the tendon that is greater than what it can sustain over time.
 The location of pain associated with peroneal tendonitis is distal to the lateral ankle and just proximal to the 5th metatarsal base.
 The onset of peroneal tendonitis may be acute or insidious.
 Peroneal tendonitis is found in individuals 30-60 years of age.
-Peroneal tendonitis is found equally between women and men.
+Peroneal tendonitis is found equally among women and men.

-Tendonitis (also spelled tendinitis) occurs when the load applied to the tendon is greater than what it can sustain resulting in injury.
+Tendonitis (also spelled tendinitis) occurs when the load applied to the tendon is greater than what it can sustain, resulting in injury.
 Tendon injuries, including peroneal tendinitis, are notoriously slow to heal.
 When a tendon is injured, the initial response to the injury is that the tendon becomes inflamed.
 Inflammation is the primary means by which the body sends out a signal or call for help to manage the injury.
 Inflammation is a signal that requests increased chemical and cellular responses to the injury.

 Causes and contributing factors

 Contributing factors to peroneal tendinitis include any biomechanical characteristic of the foot that contributes to lateral loading of the foot.
-These characteristics include rearfoot varus, forefoot valgus and metatarsus adductus.
+These characteristics include rearfoot varus, forefoot valgus, and metatarsus adductus.

-The differential diagnosis for peroneal tendinitis includes;
+The differential diagnosis for peroneal tendinitis includes:

 Ankle and subtalar joint arthritis